dhedey/preinterpret/README.md

 * A [`Literal`](https://doc.rust-lang.org/proc_macro/struct.Literal.html) - This includes string literals `"my string"`, char literals `'x'` and numeric literals `23` / `51u64`.
 Note that `true`/`false` are technically idents.

 When you return output from a macro, you are outputting back a token stream, which the compiler will interpret.

+Preinterpret commands take token streams as input, and return token streams as output.

 ### Migration from paste